Dr Megan R. Fizell

 art historian | writer | curator

 I am an art historian and theorist of modern and contemporary art employing edible materials.
-I recently completed my PhD (Art Theory) at UNSW Art & Design, and my research focuses on the sensory and affective experiences of food art within broader sociocultural frameworks.
-Employing an interdisciplinary approach, I consider the role of physiological and cultural forms in reactivating embedded behaviours and responses during gustatory art encounters.
+In 2021, I completed my PhD (Art Theory) at UNSW Art & Design, and my research focused on the sensory and affective experiences of food art within broader sociocultural frameworks.
+Employing an interdisciplinary approach, I considered the role of physiological and cultural forms in reactivating embedded behaviours and responses during gustatory art encounters.

-My writing has been published in art journals and magazines including Artlink, Art Monthly Australasia, and art:21, among others.
-In addition, I contributed to the exhibition catalogues of Acquired Taste: Food and the Art of Consumption (California State University, 2011) and Slow Burn – A century of Australian women artists from a private collection (S.H.
+My writing has been published in art journals and magazines, including Artlink, Art Monthly Australasia, and art:21, among others.
+In addition, I contributed to the exhibition catalogues for Acquired Taste: Food and the Art of Consumption (California State University, 2011) and Slow Burn – A century of Australian women artists from a private collection (S.H.
 Ervin Gallery, 2010).

-Significant curatorial projects include, Sugar, Sugar (2013), which featured contemporary art made exclusively with sugar by ten female artists, and Mouthfeel (2015-2018), an exhibition of video work exploring synaesthetic responses in the viewer.
-Mouthfeel travelled to MAY SPACE (Gadigal/Sydney), Parer Place Urban Screens at QUT (Meanjin/Brisbane), Northern Centre for Contemporary Art (Larrakia/Darwin), and Upper CVPA Gallery, University of Massachusetts (Wampanoag/Dartmouth, MA).
-In 2023, I guest curated Aftertaste at Fairfield City Museum & Gallery (Cabrogal/Fairfield).
+Significant curatorial projects include Aftertaste (2023), a guest-curated exhibition at Fairfield City Museum & Gallery (Cabrogal / Fairfield) about food, memory and culture; Sugar, Sugar (2013), which featured contemporary art made exclusively with sugar by ten female artists; and Mouthfeel (2015-2018), an exhibition of video work exploring synaesthetic responses in the viewer.
+Mouthfeel travelled to MAY SPACE (Gadigal / Sydney), Parer Place Urban Screens at QUT (Meanjin / Brisbane), Northern Centre for Contemporary Art (Larrakia / Darwin), and Upper CVPA Gallery, University of Massachusetts (Wampanoag / Dartmouth, MA).

 The name of this website, Feasting on Art, is the name of digital research / writing / cooking project I undertook from 2009 to 2015.
 I developed recipes based on the ingredients depicted in still life paintings and the site received media attention in ARTNews and The Guardian, among others.
 An archive of the project is available here.